regolo-ai/python-client/README.md

 > [!TIP]
-> The endpoints environment variables can be changed during execution.
+> The "endpoints" environment variables can be changed during execution.
 > Since the client works directly with them.
 >
 > However, you are likely not to want to change them, since they are tied to how we handle our endpoints.